Technical Indicators

 On Balance Volume Trendline strategy is a simple way to use a trendline on OBV and monitor the current price action.
 As you can see from the example below, the price of EURUSD was in consolidation, which is something that can confuse a lot of traders.
 But if you would add the OBV indicator to your chart, you can notice that OBV broke above the down steep trendline, which signalled the end of consolidation and higher prices.

-In another example, you can see how using the OBV indicator would help us get into the bad trade on a trendline fakeout.
+In another example, you can see how using the OBV indicator would help us prevent getting into the bad trade on a trendline fakeout.

 OBV Divergence